-This project will work with a variety of forest communities to create celebrations about their history and people.
-This project aims to preserve local knowledge and history through the creation of podcasts from audios with the community, blogs written by community members, public performances and events based on the history of the local area.
+This project involved working with a variety of Forest of Dean communities to create celebrations about their history and people.
+The project team succeeded in preserving local knowledge and history through the creation of podcasts from audios with the community, blogs written by community members, public performances and events based on the history of the local area.

-This project will deliver ten different community celebrations culminating in one big celebration event.
-The celebrations will be based on the communities own history and people, exploring a range of creative skills to share, exchange and develop heritage information.
+The Community Celebration project delivered ten different community celebrations culminating in one big celebration event, The Mushet Celebration, in February 2022.
+The celebrations were based on the communities own history and people, exploring a range of creative skills to share, exchange and develop heritage information.

-The project will encourage, among other things, vlogs/blogs, podcasts, photography, film, local exhibitions and infographics as community tools in preserving and enhancing local heritage, all with the objective to recreate community networks, get communities talking to each other and connecting with the wider community.
+The project encouraged, among other things, vlogs/blogs, podcasts, photography, film, local exhibitions and infographics as community tools in preserving and enhancing local heritage, all with the objective to recreate community networks, get communities talking to each other and connecting with the wider community.

 Click here to go to the Wyldwood Arts website